K-Regret Queries Using Multiplicative Utility Functions: Abstract

 \section{Abstract}

-The $k$-regret query aims to return a size-$k$ subset of the entire database such that, for any query user that selects a data object in this size-$k$ subset rather than in the entire database, her \emph{regret ratio} is minimized.
-Here, the regret ratio is modeled by the level of difference in the \emph{optimality} between the optimal object in the size-$k$ subset returned and the optimal object in the entire database.
-The optimality of a data object in turn is usually modeled by a \emph{utility function} of the query user.
-Compared with traditional top-$k$ queries, $k$-regret queries have the advantage of not requiring users to specify their utility functions.
-They can discover a size-$k$ subset that minimizes the regret ratio for a whole family of utility functions without knowing any particular of them.
-Previous studies have answered $k$-regret queries with additive utility functions such as the linear summation function.
-However, no existing result has been reported to answer $k$-regret queries with multiplicative utility functions, which are an important family of utility functions.
+The $k$-regret query aims to return a size-$k$ subset $\mathcal{S}$ of a database $\mathcal{D}$ such that, for any query user that selects a data object from this size-$k$ subset $\mathcal{S}$ rather than from database $\mathcal{D}$, her regret ratio is minimized.
+The regret ratio here is modeled by the relative difference in the optimality between the locally optimal object in $\mathcal{S}$ and the globally optimal object in $\mathcal{D}$.
+The optimality of a data object in turn is modeled by a utility function of the query user.
+Unlike traditional top-$k$ queries, the $k$-regret query does not minimize the regret ratio for a specific utility function.
+Instead, it considers a family of infinite utility functions $\mathcal{F}$, and aims to find a size-$k$ subset that minimizes the maximum regret ratio of any utility function in $\mathcal{F}$.

-In this study, we break the barrier of multiplicative utility functions.
-We present an algorithm that can produce answers with a bounded regret ratio to $k$-regret queries with multiplicative utility functions.
-As a case study we apply this algorithm to process a special type of multiplicative utility functions, the Cobb-Douglas function, and a closely related function, the Constant Elasticity of Substitution function.
-We perform extensive experiments on the proposed algorithm.
-The results confirm that the proposed algorithm can answer $k$-regret queries with multiplicative utility functions efficiently with a constantly small regret ratio.